MATS Summer 2026

 Technical Governance

-In the face of disaster, I predict the government will be forced to play insurer of last resort, whether for a particular lab, or society at large.
-(See this, for example).
+In the face of disaster, I suspect the government will be forced to play insurer of last resort, whether for a particular lab, or society at large.
+(I'm not the only to suspect this – see e.g. here).
 Designed well, I believe a federal insurance backstop could internalize catastrophic negative externalities; designed poorly, it will simply be a subsidy for AI companies.
 I want to design the good version, so we have it ready.

-I encourage people with inverse game theory (mechanism design) expertise to apply, but don't be deterred if you don't have this expertise.
+I encourage people with mechanism design (a.k.a. reverse game theory) expertise to apply, but don't be deterred if you don't have this expertise.

 Mentorship structure